open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 ## Required

 All instrumentations MUST populate the attribute.
-A semantic convention defining a Required attribute expects that an absolute majority of instrumentation libraries and applications are able to efficiently retrieve and populate it, can ensure cardinality, security, and other requirements specific to the signal defined by the convention. `http.method` is an example of a Required attribute.
+A semantic convention defining a Required attribute expects an absolute majority of instrumentation libraries and applications can additionally meet requirements for cardinality, security, and any others specific to the signal defined by the convention. `http.method` is an example of a Required attribute.

 _Note: Consumers of telemetry can detect if a telemetry item follows a specific semantic convention by checking for the presence of a `Required` attribute defined by such convention.
 For example, the presence of the `db.system` attribute on a span can be used as an indication that the span follows database semantics._